ualch9/OBAListView/Creating View Model.md

 The purpose of the view model is to only include data relevant to the specific view:
 - If `Contact` was a `struct`, it would be including extranous data.
-- If `Contact` was a `class`, it becomes liable to race conditions.
+- If `Contact` was a `class`, it becomes liable to race conditions and increases reference count, thereby reducing performance (https://developer.apple.com/wwdc16/416?time=505).
-- In both cases, performance is not the issue because Swift is copy-on-write, but rather an architectural choice to separate the View Model from the Data Model.
+- In both cases, performance is not the primary issue, but rather an architectural choice to separate the View Model from the Data Model.

 ## Custom headers
 Currently, you cannot create custom header views.